Illumina/strelka/docs/userGuide/errorAnalysis.md

 Both alts and alt_counts are comma-delimited lists.
 The first 5 fields define the specific configuration that was observed (e.g. 1 bp homopolymer with no observed alternate alleles and 30x coverage), while the final field provides the number of times it was observed.

-## Error model evaluation/parameter estimation
+## Error model parameter estimation

 Given a counts file, error estimation under a particular model can be fun via: